Structure of agricultural holdings and methods of agricultural production

 Manager is a natural person responsible for usual daily financial and production routines of running a holding.

+Holder is a person responsible in legal and economic terms for functioning of a holding; a person who has the legal title, that is, a person who takes on economic risks of doing business.
 The owner/user can have direct ownership of a farm, have a lease contract on it (for a longer or a shorter period of time) or be given the estate to benefit from and take care of.

 Regularly employed labour force are persons who worked for the holding during the last 12 months on the weekly basis, irrespective of the number of hours they worked weekly, and persons who worked regularly during only a part of that time for some reason, e.g. because of education, sickness, disease, accident or death, commencement or termination of employment within the last 12 months or cessation of work due to natural disasters (floods, fires, etc.).
 Employed persons do not include seasonal workers, who do not have a contract of employment.